-DataFlow Instance Context (DFIC) πŸš€
+Dataflow Instance Context (DFIC) πŸš€

-2. User attributes: they are a dataset that is created empty in the DFIC.
-They can be enriched by the user inserting data and reading them within the workflow templates used in the contract actions of a COA chain.
+• User attributes: they can be enriched by the user.
+They can be read within the workflow templates used in the contract actions of a COA chain.

 System attributes

-When a new dataflow instance is created, the DFIC is initialized with only the Dataflow Instance Identifier (DFIID) and Log Correlation ID (LCID) attributes.
 As the dataflow proceeds through its lifecycle along the contract actions of a COA chain, other system attributes may be set automatically (e.g., file provenance information for pull and upload actions for SFTP, FTP, FTPS, HTTP and HTTPS).

 System attribute